 - Harvard University Social Entrepreneurship Conference—Each spring LEAP students board the Shark Bus and travel to the Harvard University Social Entrepreneurship Conference in Boston, Massachusetts.
 Here students network with peers, pitch ideas, attend workshops, and find inspiration.

 - Curricula—LEAP is tied in with the the Bachelor of Arts in Communication and Entrepreneurial Leadership (BA-COMEL) degree and the Professional Studies Department.
 Many students taking classes in these areas can also get credit with work done with LEAP or using LEAP resources.
 LEAP is interdisciplinary and welcomes projects across campus including STEM and Fine Arts.

-- Internships, Teaching Assistant (TA)—Each semester a student is selected from a pool of applicants to be a TA for the Entrepreneurship class and a LEAP intern.
+- Academic Internships—Each semester a student is selected from a pool of applicants to be interns within LEAP and the Professional Studies Department.
 Often these students are entrepreneurs themselves.
-The TA experience helps students to deepen their entrepreneurship and leadership skills while sharing their experiences and enterprises with fellow students.
+The intern experience helps students to deepen their entrepreneurship and leadership skills while sharing their experiences and enterprises with fellow students.

 “In my eyes, everyone is an entrepreneur.
 My job is to ignite the passion and energy in people for them to pursue their dreams and visions an make them into a viable reality.
 As entrepreneurs we have the power to change the world.
 With a sustainability lens, we can change it for the better.” –Dr. Tamara Stenn, Assistant Professor of Professional Studies